| Glossary of Terms Activities of daily living (ADL): Routine activities that a person

 typically located at institutions where long-term support can

+insure that their missions are accomplished.
 Self-determination: The consumer makes choices and decisions

 regarding his or her life without excessive influence or interference